Note: To read The Wishing Map from the beginning, click here.

 And so had the nightmare images.

 Thoughts: No battle is won alone.
-A victor is always surrounded by allies, from the past and from the present, both visible and invisible.
-Always.
+A victor is always surrounded by allies.
+From the past.
+From the present.
+Both visible and invisible.

 To read The Wishing Map 133 click here!